sebbe1231/imagc/README.md

 # imagc

 Required:
-- click
+- click >>>pip install click
-- pywin32
+- pywin32 >>>pip install pywin32
-- pillow
+- pillow >>>pip install pillow
+  You cannot have PIL and pillow installed at the same time

 Works only for windows due to Win32